-Cardiac arrests strike without warning often causing a complete loss of responsiveness.
+Cardiac arrests strike without warning, causing a complete loss of consciousness.
 If someone loses consciousness in front of you and does not respond to being tapped on the shoulders or answer if they are OK, you should call 9-1-1 immediately and get an AED if one is available.
-If the person has stopped breathing, you should administer CPR.
+If the person has stopped breathing normally, you should administer CPR.
 In this article we explore CPR survival rates and the science surrounding early response variations in assisting someone experiencing sudden cardiac arrest.

 Compression Only CPR vs. Conventional CPR with AED Shock